There’s nothing better than tender, flaky biscuits.

-There are three things that guarentee you will have tender, flaky biscuits every time.
-Flour, Fat and Folding.
+There are three things that guarantee tender, flaky biscuits every time: flour, fat and folding.
 The type of flour you use will take your biscuits from tough to tender.
-I use a combination of cake flour and all-purpose flour, so that I have enough structure in my biscuits to create the flaky layers, but are tender when I break into them.
-I’ll talk more about flour in a minute.
+I use a combination of cake flour and all-purpose flour, so that I have enough structure in my biscuits to create the flaky layers, but they are tender when I break into them.
 Then there is fat.
 You want it cold.
 It should be blended into the flour, but you also want some pieces to stay in tact to create the flakiness.
 This is just like making pie dough.
 Lastly there is folding.
 By folding the dough, you create even more layers and the biscuits are guaranteed to be flaky.
-Read More

 I think monkey bread was the first thing my younger brothers ever baked.
 They loved the gooey mess of making them as much as the caramel goodness of eating them.
 Truth told, when I leave the house for any amount of time, my husband makes them with my own boys.
 He waits until I leave, because he knows the ovens won’t be in use and he can sneak the tube of biscuits into the house.
 Yep, I’ve found the discarded tubes in my house.
 As a result I never get to eat them, which I think is part of his master plan.
 Here is my twist on the classic with chocolate tucked in homemade biscuits.
 I’ve baked them as individual Monkey Muffins to make them even more festive for a party or Sunday brunch.